petermchale/math105A/README.md

 ## Schedule
 In the table below, `Sections` refers to sections of *Numerical Analysis, R.L.
 Burden and J.D.
 Faires, 9th Edition*

+Click on the links to see nbviewer-rendered versions of the lecture.

 |Wk|Date|Lec|Sections|Topics
 |---|---|---|---|---
 |0|9/29|1|1.1|[Review of calculus](http://nbviewer.jupyter.org/github/petermchale/math105A/blob/master/lectures/Lecture1.ipynb)